forem/forem/docs/installation/windows.md

 1. Clone your forked repository, eg.
    `git clone https://github.com/<your-username>/dev.to.git`
 1. Open the cloned dev.to folder in terminal with `cd dev.to`.
-Next, install ruby with the following commands.
+Next, install Ruby with the following commands:
    ```shell
    rbenv install $(cat .ruby-version)
    rbenv global $(cat .ruby-version)